 Cottonseed meal, a valuable plant food and a ready source of nitrogen, will assist in the growth of good looking foliage.
 It also contains appreciable amounts of phosphorus and potassium.

 All of these materials can be used simultaneously, and no damage will result if reasonable quantities are applied.
-Where the soil is alkaline, the acid commercial rhododendron fertilizer should be beneficial.
+Where the soil is alkaline, the acid commercial purple passion rhododendron fertilizer should be beneficial.

 Wind Protection For Rhododendrons Is Important